Certificate of Citizenship Application | Form N-600 Ultimate Guide

 • Your household income is at or below 150% of the Federal Poverty Guidelines at the time of filing.

-• You are facing a proven financial hardship such as unexpected medical expenses.
+• You are facing a proven financial hardship, such as unexpected medical expenses.

 Since USCIS filing fees sometimes change, you should always check the USCIS website for the correct amount before making out your check.
-You can also call the USCIS National Customer Service Center with fee questions.

 Instructions to pay the filing fee according to USCIS: